Ahmad-Zaky/folio_okapi_local_environment/README.md

 - **folio db staging dump**:
     - dump database with all schemas to an sql file from your local staging database.
     - **use cases:** more like backup purpose.

+- **folio db print dump**:
+    - same like `folio db dump` just the script will print the query shipped to postgres.
+    - **use cases:** the new option is more for debugging purposes.

+- **folio db print staging dump**:
+    - same like `folio db staging dump` just the script will print the query shipped to postgres.
+    - **use cases:** the new option is more for debugging purposes.

 - **folio db dump-include-schemas**:
     - dump database with included schemas found in schemas.txt file to an sql file.